Log Search

 View and analyze your log data

 Log Search offers different methods to understand your log data depending on what you’re searching for.
 You can click through the Home, Data, and Analysis tabs to view your data in different ways.
-For example, the Expanded view in the Data tab is the best option if you need to view an individual log line, whereas the Bar chart in the Analysis tab is the best option if you want to assess the quantitative results of a query that uses a calculation.
+For example, the Expanded view in the Data tab is the best option if you need to view an individual log entry, whereas the Bar chart in the Analysis tab is the best option if you want to assess the quantitative results of a query that uses a calculation.

-Read a log line with persistent highlight
+Read a log entry with persistent highlight

 In the Home tab, you can: